Gronis/gb-save-manager/README.md

 If you choose `Restore`, the save data on the flash cartridge for `gb-save-manager` (typically named `gb-save-manager.X.sav`\*\*\* or similar) is now on the game cartridge.

-\*\*\* In the name `gb-save-manager.X.sav`, `X` is the version release, e.g `1.0` or `1.1`.
-The file ending might also be different.
+\*\*\* In the name `gb-save-manager.X.sav`, `X` is the version release, e.g `1.0` or `1.2` etc. The file ending might also be different.
 For example the EVERDRIVE uses `.srm` instead of the more common `.sav`.
 When restoring the a save, Double-check the naming of your other save files to make sure you use the correct naming.
 Otherwise the flash cart won't recognize the save file, and the restore process will fail.

 ## Tips and Tricks
 After a backup, it's good to always boot another game from the flash cartridge before working with the save file (`gb-save-manager.X.sav`).
 This is because most flash cartridges doesn't copy over the save until it's necessary.
 So booting another game will force the flash cartridge to move the save from internal SRAM to the SD-card.